Dronte/pyright-remote/README.md

 The problem with pyright-langserver is that it acts like a tcp-client, not the server.
 When it starts, and all the time it's running, it requires someone to read another side of the socket.
 We solve this problem by having a simple intermediate proxy, that passes all messages from pyright-langserver to eglot, and vise-versa.
-Therefore it uses two ports, the `server port` that pyright-langserver binds to, and `client port` which eglot will bind two.
+Therefore, it uses two ports, the `server port` that pyright-langserver binds to, and `client port` which eglot will bind two.
 I'll use 9999 as server port and 10000 as client port along this guide.

 Start the proxy server on your remote machine.